top of page

 • Pain alleviation with rest

-• Predominantly observed in pediatric and adolescent athletes participating in sports or activities involving repetitive knee flexion and extension.
+• This is predominantly observed in pediatric and adolescent athletes participating in sports or activities involving repetitive knee flexion and extension.

 • Symptoms may be unilateral or bilateral.